gilbertfrancois/msx-c-toolchain/README.md

 ## About

 This repository provides an out-of-the-box consistent cross-platform MSX C-programming development environment for ~~all~~ most computers with ARM or Intel processors.
-It runs on macOS (Apple Silicon or Intel), Linux (ARM64 or x86_64) and Windows.
+It runs on macOS (Apple Silicon or Intel), Linux (ARM64 or x86_64) and Windows 10/11 with WSL (ARM64 or x86_64).